johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 {{< note title="Non-integer scaling factors" >}}

-3.2&times; scaling with the PAL shader is especially prone to showing vertical interference artefacts on large areas filled with a solid colour.
-These artefacts are more pronounced with certain colours than others; you can see it very clearly on fade ins and fade outs as those effects cycle through a wide range of colours (e.g., when some intro graphics with a full white background fades to black).
+3.2&times; scaling with the PAL shader is especially prone to showing vertical interference artefacts (moire patterns) on large areas filled with a solid colour.
+These artefacts are more pronounced with certain colours than others;
+you can see it very clearly on fade ins and fade outs as those effects cycle through a wide range of colours (e.g., when some intro graphics with a full white background fades to black).

 There's not much to do about this; this is just a side-effect of using non-integer scaling factors at 1080p.
-If it really bothers you, either use 3.5&times; scaling with the PAL shader (which greatly mitigates these artefacts), or simply restrict yourself to 3.0&times; or 4.0&times; scaling (which 100% eliminates them).
-Alternatively, buy a 4K monitor, then you can freely use pretty much any non-integer scaling factor and never have to worry about these artefacts.
+If it really bothers you, either use 3.5&times; scaling with the PAL shader (which greatly mitigates these artefacts), or simply restrict yourself to 3.0&times; or 4.0&times; scaling (which 100% eliminate them).
+Alternatively, buy a 4K monitor, then you can freely use pretty much any non-integer scaling factor and never have to worry about moire patterns.

-The NTSC presets is far less affected as NTSC scanlines are spaced a bit further apart, which prevents such interference patterns from developing.
+The NTSC preset is not affected as NTSC scanlines are spaced a bit further apart, which prevents such interference patterns from developing.

 {{< /note >}}